vishipayyallore/speaker-series-2023/AzureOpenAI/2023Jul05_Prompt_Engineering_Part1/README.md

 > 1. What is Prompt Engineering ?
 >    - We will focus on Text based Prompt Engineering
-> 1. Understanding Prompts: Inputs, Outputs, and Parameters
 >    - Elements of a Good Prompt
 >    - Evaluating and Refining Prompts: An Iterative Process
+> 1. Understanding Prompts: Inputs, Outputs, and Parameters
+>    - Inputs
+>    - Outputs
+>    - Parameters (Temparature, Max Tokens, Top P, Frequency Penalty, Presence Penalty, Stop)
 > 1. Crafting Simple Prompts: Techniques and Best Practices
 >    - Controlling the Output
-> 1. Basic Principles for Interacting with AI
+> 1. Basic Principles for Interacting with AI Models
-> 1. Role Prompting and Nested Prompts
 > 1. Prompting for Classification
 >    - Text Translation Prompts
 >    - Summarization Prompts
->    - Question Answering Prompts
 >    - Sentiment Analysis Prompts
 >    - Data Extraction Prompts
 > 1. SUMMARY / RECAP / Q&A